 The greatest challenge is providing a consistent data and file namespace for user jobs across the on-premises and Google Cloud nodes.
 The Google Cloud nodes might not have access to the same internal file systems as the on-premises nodes.
 In this situation, jobs that reference these files will fail to run.

 If the Google Cloud nodes are configured with internal file-access permissions, then jobs will run, but might not perform in the same manner and might create additional networking bandwidth and egress charges.
-In addition, parallel jobs that are split across on-premises and cloud nodes might also not perform well with the added latency between the different parts of the app.
+In addition, parallel jobs that are split across on-premises and cloud nodes might also not perform well with the added latency between the different parts of the application.

 Read more about cluster computing use cases on Google Cloud:

-- Google Cloud, HEPCloud, and probing the nature of nature
+- Google Cloud, HEPCloud, and probing the nature of Nature

 - 220,000 cores and counting: MIT math professor breaks record for largest ever Compute Engine job

-Read more about:
+Read more about HPC infrastructure:

 Get started with your cluster:

-Explore reference architectures, diagrams, tutorials, and best practices about Google Cloud.
-Take a look at our Cloud Architecture Center.
+For more reference architectures, diagrams, and best practices, explore the Cloud Architecture Center.